sbmlteam/deviser/docs/src/source/using_deviser.rst

 There are a number of functions to facilitate use of Deviser Edit and reporting of issues.
-Using the tree view on the left right clicking on an object reveals a menu as shown in Figure :num:`deviser-util`.
+Using the tree view on the left right clicking on an object reveals a menu as shown in :numref:`deviser-util`.

 .. _deviser-util:
 .. figure:: ../screenshots/deviser-util.png